 |African countries||Continental Ease of Doing Business Ranking||Global Ranking|

 |Ghana||Ghana is ranked 17 over Nigeria and in recent times companies are closing shops in Nigeria to relocate to Ghana because of some favourable investing indicators Ghana have over Nigeria.||118|

 Why The Big 2 Didn’t Make The List

-As earlier pointed out, Nigeria is the most populated country and the largest economy on the continent, unfortunately, local and foreign investors find it more challenging to set up business because of insecurity, poor power supply, poor democratic principles among others.
+As earlier pointed out, Nigeria is the most populated country and the largest economy on the continent, unfortunately, local and foreign investors find it more challenging to set up a business in Nigeria because of insecurity, poor power supply, and poor democratic principles among others.

 In the 2020 Doing Business Report, Nigeria is ranked 131 globally and 21st on the continent while Ethiopia ranked 159 in the World ranking, it’s 34 on the continent.

-Both countries still use their population as an advantage, but that narrative may change moving forward as countries like Mauritius, Kenya, Rwanda continue to put more efforts in ensuring businesses get value from their investment.
+Both countries still use their population as an advantage, but that narrative may change moving forward as countries like Mauritius, Kenya, and Rwanda continue to put more effort into ensuring businesses get value from their investment.